realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing.md

 It is not an ontology of reality.

-## 3. The Infinity and Clamp Heuristic
+## 3. The Infinity and Constraint (Clamp) Heuristic

 A central diagnostic principle of Reality Tracing:

-> If a persistent system does not explode into infinity, a clamp exists.
+> If a persistent, energy-bearing system does not explode into infinity, bounded transformation must be operating.

-“Infinity” here means any modeled behavior that would grow, branch, accelerate, or recurse without bound if unconstrained.
+“Infinity” here refers to modeled behavior that would branch, accelerate, optimize, recurse, or grow without bound if unconstrained.

 Real systems persist.
-Unbounded processes do not.
+Unbounded processes do not persist without regime change or collapse.

 Therefore:

 Persistent structure implies bounded transformation.

+This is not a metaphysical claim.
+It is a tracing heuristic.

 ---